Tutorial: Azure Active Directory single sign-on (SSO) integration with Teamphoria

 c.
 CERTIFICATE: Open the Certificate downloaded earlier from the Azure portal in notepad, copy the contents of the same and paste it here in the box.

 d.
-ENTRY POINT: Paste the SAML Single Sign-On Service URL copied earlier from the Azure portal.
+ENTRY POINT: Paste the Login URL copied earlier from the Azure portal.

 e.
 Switch the option to ON and click on SAVE.

-In order to enable Azure AD users to log into Teamphoria, they must be provisioned into Teamphoria.
+In order to enable Azure AD users to sign in to Teamphoria, they must be provisioned into Teamphoria.
 In the case of Teamphoria, provisioning is a manual task.

 To provision a user account, perform the following steps: